The worst thing I did in this World Cup was take your advice. Thanks for nothing. #bellend

 I hardly ever make a bet, but when I do I consult with my brother, who is one of those mathematical geniuses that are both intriguing and scary.

 So rather than risk the ire of gamblers on social media in the knockout stages, I’m going to turn the floor over to him to explain the science behind the penalty shootout.
+The slot online games are also preferred for the ones that gamble.

 It may not be jogo bonito but it’s probably more profitabel than listening to me.